 Phú Quốc National Park

 Phú Quốc Island, known as“the Pearl of Vietnam,” is where visitors will discover Phú Quốc National Park.
-Located in Vietnam’s Mekong Delta Region, this park is known for protecting many oceanic species in its land and sea areas.
+Located in Vietnam’s Mekong Delta Region in Kien Giang Province, this park is known for protecting many oceanic species in its land and sea areas.
 Phu Quoc is also one of the two places in Vietnam where the Dugong, a marine species on the brink of extinction, can be found.

 Visitors to Phú Quốc National Park have seemingly endless opportunities to explore.
 From sightseeing of historical sites to admiring the many streams, forests, caves, beaches, coral reefs, and mountains, visiting Phú Quốc Island and Phú Quốc National Park is a holiday well spent.